-We also offer independent leisure travelers bundled package-tour products, which include transportation and accomodations, as well as guided tours in some instance.
+We also offer independent leisure travelers bundled package-tour products, which include air-ticketing and hotel reservations.
 Our package-tour products cover a variety of domestic and international destinations.

 We offer our services to customers through an advanced transaction and service platform consisting of our centralized toll-free, 24-hour customer service center and bilingual websites.
 In 2006 and for the six months ended June 30, 2007, transactions effected through our customer service center accounted for approximately 70% of our transaction volume, while our websites accounted for the balance.